 Nowadays, the number of gadgets people use on a daily basis is not limited just to a laptop and smartphone.
 Smartwatches, TV sets, tablets, etc. are devices that can be connected to the Internet and, thus, we may use them to access our favorite applications.
 This is the reason why the UX design community became concerned about consistency.

 As users, we are creatures of a habit.
 Due to this, we expect that our experience with a particular digital product will be the same regardless of the device we chose at a specific moment.
 Hence, designers not only need to create a stunning UX design for web or mobile, but they also have to think about how to make it consistent and predictable across different platforms.

-It’s hard to argue that a text copy is an important mean of communication with a user.
-Such things as a tone a brand uses and the way the key messages are conveyed have a great impact on product usability.
+It’s hard to argue that a text copy is an important means of communication with a user.
+Such things as the tone a brand uses and the way the key messages are conveyed have a great impact on product usability.
 Low-quality texts create a lousy user experience.
-So as UX designer you have to do your best to make the words match the visual language.
+So as a UX designer you have to do your best to make the words match the visual language.